threema-ch/webrtc-build-docker/README.md

     ./cli.sh update

 This will work on any branch but obviously may not switch to the most recent code revision (e.g. if on a release branch).
+When in detached head state, this will automatically check out the HEAD of the main branch.

+If you just want to sync libwebrtc source against the current commit/branch you've checked out, run:

+    ./cli.sh sync

+This is particularly useful when in detached head state.

 As an optional step, apply our patches: